Erudika/erudika.github.io/source/_posts/backend-frameworks-usergrid-loopback-para-baasbox-deployd-telepat.md

 Telepat is really new but shows a lot of potential.
 Lots of new features are planned and others are almost finished like push notifications.
 It's well worth checking out especially if you're building realtime apps.

+*As of February 2017, Telepat's development on GitHub seems to be stale.*

 ## Summary